Patrick Holland (criminal)

-Patrick Eugene "Dutchy" Holland (died 6 June 2009), was an Irish career criminal involved in armed robbery, arms trafficking, drug trafficking, and money laundering.
-He was also an alleged hitman well-known as the prime suspect in the 1996 murder of Irish investigative journalist Veronica Guerin.
+Patrick Eugene "Dutchy" Holland (1939 - 6 June 2009), was an Irish career criminal involved in armed robbery, arms trafficking, drug trafficking, and money laundering.
+He was also an alleged hitman well-known as the prime suspect in the 1996 contract killing of Irish investigative journalist Veronica Guerin.
 Holland denied committing the crime, however, until his death as a convict in HM Prison Parkhurst on the Isle of Wight in England.

 Life

-Holland was born in Inchicore, Dublin.
-A skilled association football player, he spent time in the United States, where he joined the US Marine Corps.

-Returning to Ireland in the 1960s, his first conviction for handling stolen goods was obtained at the age of 25, whilst working as the manager of a sausage company.
-At the time he had sympathies for and associations with both the Irish National Liberation Army and the Irish Republican Army.
+In 1939, Holland was born in Chapelizod, Dublin and came from a middle-class family.
+A skilled association football player who once had trials with Arsenal FC, he emigrated to the United States in 1961, where he purportedly joined the US Marine Corps while living in Chicago.
+Returning to Ireland in the mid-1960s, his first conviction for handling stolen goods was obtained at the age of 26, whilst working as the manager of Donnelly’s sausage factory in the Coombe.
 Having married in his mid 30s, by the mid-1970s he was suspected by the Garda Síochána of carrying out a number of armed bank raids.
 In 1981 he was jailed for seven years for armed robbery at a hotel in Ballsbridge.
 Released after four years, in 1989 he was sentenced to ten years for possessing 7½lbs of Frangex explosive, detonators and fuse wire, allegedly for supply to the IRA.
+Although Holland had sympathies for and associations with both the Irish National Liberation Army and the Irish Republican Army, he was never a member of either organization.